arioso-collective/arioso_music_social/README.md

     - Work with backend team to develop JWT functionality
     - Incorporate music seamlessly across platform,
 - **Cameron:**
+    - Design and implement footer bar that plays music
+    - Design and implement settings page for NavBar
+    - Change design to be more accessible visually
 - **Sebastian:**
     - Work with backend team to implement new Backend API routes as needed
     - Implement some form of music REST API (Spotify API)